Trade In and Trade Up

 Is there a place where I can get an idea of imy bike's value?

-Absolutetly.
-We recommend checking out the Bicycle Blue Book for a rough idea.
 A word of caution, though.
 Bicycles are bought and sold every day, but there are no state or federal laws requiring them to be registered.
-Therefore, there is no solid source of used bike sales data to run comps against, as there is with automobiles.
-The result is the BBB uses an algorithm to make a best guess, and that guess can easily OVERvalue your bike.
+Therefore, there is no solid source of used bike sales data to run comps against, as there is with automobiles and houses.
+The result is the BBB uses an algorithm to make a best guess of your bike's value.

 Do you buy bikes?